 Green card holders 65 years of age or older that have worked or have a spouse that has worked at least 10 years in the United States will be eligible for premium-free Part A.

-While you may be eligible for Medicare Part A with fewer years of work history in the U.S., you’ll pay a higher premium than someone that works the full amount.
+While you may be eligible for Medicare Part A with fewer years of work history in the US, you’ll pay a higher premium than someone that works the full amount.

 While Part A is based on years worked, the cost of Medicare Part B depends on your income.